-The Gallowwood is dark, and deep, and dangerous my child...
+The Gallowwood is dark, and deep, and dangerous, my child.
 Never venture there.
 Never.

-Maria remembered the words her granny had whispered into her ear as she left this morning to pick berries.
-Granny had spoken these words to her every day as she left the house; every day of every summer, fall, spring and winter – to Maria, they had become an empty phrase.
+Maria wept as she remembered the words her granny had whispered into her ear as she left to pick berries.
+The old woman had spoken these words to her every day as she left the house; every day of every summer, fall, spring, and winter – to Maria, they had become an empty phrase.
 As usual, she had smiled, nodded and disregarded them in the manner all sixteen-year-olds did the wisdom of their elders.
-She did so no more.

 An inarticulate scream tore from her lips; the sound of an imbecile, of a lunatic that had forgotten speech.
-Blinded by terror she charged through the undergrowth of the Gallowwood, blood spilling from four deep gashes on her exposed shoulder, soiling her white woolen dress.
-She stumbled, fell, and got up again in one motion, desperate to reach the edge of the wood before the beams of red sunlight, which broke through the canopy, finally faded.
+Blinded by terror, she charged through the undergrowth, tearing through veils of pale moss that hung between the trees like age-ridden spider webs, blood spilling from deep gashes on her exposed shoulder, soiling her woolen dress.
+She stumbled and fell, crawled a few feet and got up again, desperate to reach the edge of the wood before the fading sunlight breaking through the canopy finally abandoned her.

-It was of little comfort to her that the wood hindered the creature chasing her as much as it did her.
-Big and lumbering, it crashed through the thicket like an enraged bull, snapping twigs and tearing through veils of pale moss that hung between the trees like webs.
-The smell of freshly disturbed earth, putrification and rot heralded it and made her gag through ragged breaths.
-Maria dared to glance behind, and regretted it instantly.
+It was of little comfort that the wood hindered the creature chasing her just as much as it did her.
+Huge and lumbering, it crashed through the thicket like an enraged bull, snapping thick branches and smaller trees in its eagerness to get to her.
+A bitter stench unlike anything Maria had ever smelled heralded it and made her gag through ragged breaths.
+She dared to glance behind, regretting it instantly.

-A scream tore from her throat, then she fell, tumbling head over heel down an abyss that had come out of nowhere.
-Up became down, down became up, faster and faster.
-The stop came as sudden as the fall, and with it came a pain unknown so far in her young life.
-Maria whimpered and looked down.
-Her left arm was broken, bent backwards at the joint, the bone protruding from it.
+A scream tore from her throat, for all of a sudden she was tumbling head over heels down an abyss that had come out of nowhere.
+Up became down, down became up, the world spinning around her in a kaleidoscope of colors, faster and faster.
+The stop came as sudden as the fall, and with it came pain unknown so far in her young life.
+Someone screamed.
+It took her a moment to realize it was herself.
+The screamed turned into a gurgle, choked off as she looked down.
+Her left arm was broken, bent backwards at the elbow with a piece of red glistening bone protruding from it.

-She stumbled onto her feet and stormed towards salvation with the strength of desperation, her feet sinking into the freshly ploughed earth, hindering her as if the ground itself harbored some malicious intent.
+She stumbled onto her feet and stormed towards salvation with the strength of desperation, her feet soon sinking into the freshly ploughed earth of the fields, hampering her as if the ground itself harbored some malicious intent.

 YOU ARE READING

-Tales of Ruuin - Un-King & GallowwoodFantasy
+Tales of Ruuin - GallowwoodFantasy